Moog Indigo

 Moog Indigo is the ninth studio album by the French electronic music pioneer Jean-Jacques Perrey, released in 1970 on the Vanguard Records label.
-The name album is a reference to Jazz song "Mood Indigo" by Duke Ellington.
+The album's name is a reference to the jazz song "Mood Indigo" by Duke Ellington.

 Composition and recording

-In 1963 Perrey with the American guitarist Vinnie Bell did a session for Kai Winding, in which Perrey played the Ondioline and Bell played the guitar.
-After that Vinnie along with Perrey recorded several successful commercials and when Jean-Jacques got a contract with the Vanguard Records label.
-Perrey asked him to be the lead guitarist for his recording sessions as "Soul City" and "E.V.A.".
-The latter is a tribute to the first man to walk on the moon, Neil Armstrong.
+In 1963, Perrey and American guitarist Vinnie Bell did a session for Kai Winding, in which Perrey played the Ondioline and Bell played the guitar.
+After that Vinnie and Perrey recorded several successful commercials, and when Jean-Jacques got a contract with the Vanguard Records label Perrey asked him to be the guitarist on his recording sessions.

-Perrey's version of "Flight of the Bumblebee" composed by Russian composer Rimsky Korsakov, uses real bee sounds.
+Perrey's version of "Flight of the Bumblebee" composed by Russian composer Nikolai Rimsky-Korsakov, uses real bee sounds.
 Perrey stated how he made this version to the Computer Music Journal magazine:

 For this composition, I took a Nagra tape recorder to an apiary in Switzerland to record the live sounds of bees buzzing about their hive.
 I took these bee tapes back to New York, where my studio had a variable-speed tape recorder.
 Using this machine, I transposed the bee buzzes to the subdivisions of the 12-tone equal-tempered scale and rerecorded them on another tape machine.
 Then, using manual splicing techniques, I edited the melody for one verse.
 Just this part took 52 hours of splicing work.
 People told me that I was crazy, but I told them to listen to the result!
 We added an accompaniment to the melody, recreating the "Flight of the Bumblebee" played by living bees.